it3xl/git-repo-sync/README.md

 Most of the following sections describe technical details.<br/>
 if you are technically savvy, I expect you will complete everything from one day to one week.
 Depends on your situation and needs.<br/>
-The only thing I want to say.
-This is really working and live solution.<br/>
+The only thing I want to say, this is really working.<br/>
 I am waiting for your notes and wish you luck.

 ## Need help?